bhoomikarsnewrelic/service/README.md

 Steps to run nerd-graph:

+* make sure local-service which you want to stich is up and running : clone this app do run mvn clean intall and start the server
 * make sure docker-desktop is installed from self-service
 * https://source.datanerd.us/after/nerd-graph/wiki/Running-NerdGraph-in-%22Local-NerdGraph-Mode%22#generate-a-proxiesjson-file : add this proxy to forward the request to local-service